Naviden/Introduction-to-XAI/Tools/LIME_examples/How LIME works.md

 ### Step 2: Perturb the Dataset

 Generate a new dataset of perturbed samples around $x$.
 This involves creating variations of $x$ by tweaking the input features slightly.
 For tabular data, this might involve changing the values of some features.
-For images, this could mean occluding parts of the image.
+For images, this could mean masking parts of the image.
 For text, this could involve removing words or phrases.

 ### Step 3: Use the Complex Model to Predict Outcomes of Perturbed Samples